pengzell/pengzell.github.io/index.md

 My research has been featured in the *New York Times*, *Washington Post*, *Financial Times*, *The Economist*, and on podcasts such as *The Weeds*.
 My research on school closures during COVID-19 influenced policy in several countries, was presented at the World Bank, the OECD, and the European Commission, and received the National Academy of Sciences [Cozzarelli Prize](https://www.youtube.com/watch?v=Yhuv1yJrdC4).

+My most recent project is *Markets and Mobility: How Employers Structure Economic Opportunity*, funded with 1.5 million euro by the European Research Council (ERC Starting Grant).
+I am also leading a project on *Employer Pay Disparities in the Swedish Labor Market*, funded with 5 million SEK by the Swedish Research Council for Health, Working Life and Welfare.

 You can reach me at [p.engzell@ucl.ac.uk](mailto:p.engzell@ucl.ac.uk) or find me on [Bluesky](https://bsky.app/profile/pengzell.bsky.social), the only social media platform where I'm active.